Written by Jonathan Wojcik

 There's also a beautiful running gag with other characters momentarily seeing Horrorman as he would "really" appear.

 Dadandan was given consciousness of its own on at least one occassion, immediately ripping off The Iron Giant by sacrificing himself to stop the world-destroying, apparently sentient Devil Star.

 We've never seen exactly where Kabirunrun come from, though.
 Mushibakinman has been shown throwing up swarms of his own version with his face on them, which is awesome, but there's still no word on how Baikinman makes them.
 Since we never see where Anpanman's old, discarded heads wind up, I'm going to put forth the possibility that they pollute the environment with super-bread-matter and, in turn, hyper-intelligent macromold.
 Rev's idea is probably closer to the truth; that they're enlarged versions of Baikinman's own symbiotic flora, the loss of which is what makes him so sick when he gets washed.

 And these things.

 By now, it should be fairly obvious why I love this jackass and what he's doing in our Halloweentime monster reviews.
 Baikinman and his friends are ridiculously adorable and even seem like they'd be a lot of fun to hang out with, but that's only when they're not trying to give you smallpox or forcefully devouring the delicious contents of your head.
 Baikinman was a Spawn of Nurgle before Warhammer was a glimmer in a fantasy geek's eye; a devilish being from space who knows no greater joy than spreading the gift of microbiota whether it's wanted or not.

-You can view a couple of the internet's only subtitled episodes on Margret's Veoh.
-She subbed them herself!
+You can view a couple of the internet's only subtitled episodes on Rev's Veoh.
+They subbed them themselves!

 Halloween 2014 Archive: